Azure/maximo/src/upi_airgap_configs/README.md

 ### Step 11

-Create a private endpoint to storage account with access to blob.
+Create a private endpoint to storage account with access to blob and file.
 Also verify the private DNS Zone for the storage accounts private endpoint has a link to the the VNet where the cluster is deployed.

 ### Step 12
 Fetch the storage account key and upload the base image and ignition file for the bootstrap VM: